lifyd/tistatviewer/README.md

 # tistatviewer
-Basic Dota 2 (The International 2016) Viewer with Twitch Chat and Stats
+'**tistatviewer**' is a basic locally-based screen for viewing Dota 2 games, with Twitch chat and (somewhat) live statitsics.

 <hr />
-## **Introduction:**
+## **Why:**
-'**tistatviewer**' is a basic locally-based screen for viewing Dota 2 games with stats.

 Valve's web-based client (http://www.dota2.com/watch/) for watching Dota 2 games in the browser _is_ available.
+The problem is however, the client tends to be quite buggy, doesn't have Twitch chat, and the stats (Top left pane, and the map.) sometimes randomly malfunctions.

+The goal of this small web project was to use some old web technologies (<iframe /> and <table>) and create something incredibly basic for this purpose.

+The original goal was to use Valve's web-based client (as it has stats baked in.) and merge that with Twitch Chat.
+Unfortunately, the web-based client will not appear in an Iframe.
+Therefore, the Twitch browser-based viewer was combined with a third-party web-based stats site.

 <hr />
 ## **Updates:**